Logarithmic correction to the entropy of a Kerr-Newman family of black holes in $U(1)^2$-charged STU supergravity models: The setup

 Here, $\mathbb{K}$ takes the value 3 for spherically symmetric non-rotating black holes and 1 for other cases. $\delta_{\text{non-ext}}$ is 0 for extremal black holes and 1 otherwise, while $\mathbb{N}_{\text{BPS}}$ is 4 for black holes preserving supercharges (i.e., BPS black holes) and 0 otherwise.

-In the formula for $\mathcal{C}_{\text{zm}}$ \eqref{comp1c}, the $-\mathbb{K}$ contribution arises from the change in the ensemble from canonical to microcanonical via \cref{set3} and is related to the number of unbroken rotational symmetries of the black hole.
+In the formula for $\mathcal{C}_{\text{zm}}$ \eqref{comp1c}, the $-\mathbb{K}$ contribution arises from the change in the ensemble from canonical to microcanonical via the transition \eqref{set3} and is related to the number of unbroken rotational symmetries of the black hole.
 The $-3$ contribution is associated with the SL($2,\mathbb{R}$) symmetry of AdS$_2$ spaces characterizing the near-horizon geometry of extremal black holes.
 This contribution is countered by the additional $3\delta_{\text{non-ext}}$ contribution when transitioning from the near-horizon to the full geometry for non-extremal black holes.
-Furthermore, the contribution $2\mathbb{N}_{\text{BPS}}$ arises from the fermionic generators of the PSU(1,1|2) near-horizon symmetry for BPS black holes.
+Furthermore, the contribution $2\mathbb{N}_{\text{BPS}}$ arises from the fermionic generators of the PSU(1,1|2) near-horizon symmetry for BPS black holes in supergravity theories.

-For the local piece \eqref{comp1b} in logarithmic correction, this paper aims to evaluate the coefficient $a_4(x)$ solely in terms of the background fields and covariant derivatives appearing in the operator $\mathcal{H}$.
-The strategy we employ, following \cite{Vassilevich:2003ll}, is summarized as follows.
-The quadratic fluctuated action needs to be adjusted as
+For the local piece \eqref{comp1b} in logarithmic correction, this paper aims to follow the methodology outlined in \cite{Vassilevich:2003ll} and evaluate the heat kernel coefficient $a_4(x)$ solely in terms of the background fields and covariant derivatives appearing in the kinetic operator $\mathcal{H}$ characterizing the one-loop fluctuations.
+The entire strategy is summarized as follows.
+First, the quadratic fluctuated action needs to be adjusted as